timoxley/keycode/Readme.md

 The `keycode` method responds differently depending on whether you're looking up a keycode or a keyname.

+##keycode(keycode:Object)

+Returns the keycode for the given object's .keyCode.

 ##keycode(keycode:Number)

 Returns the lowercase title for given numeric keycode.